AY2526S1-CS2113-W12-4/tp/docs/UserGuide.md

 - Invalid commands or parameters print a single line beginning with `Error:`, for example `Error: Amount must be a valid number.`
 - The original data remains unchanged when an error occurs.
 - Use `help` whenever you are unsure of the required format.
+- If any test pertaining to `tips` fails, you should try to run the test again.
+As tips relies on random number generation, there is a chance that the test can fail due to sheer unluckiness.
+While it is statistically unlikely the test fails, it is not impossible.

 ## FAQ